 This series is designed for anyone who'd like to learn something new about some of the most prominent composers in history.
 You might know Brahms, Mahler, Haydn and Schoenberg... or you might not.
 You might be studying music in school, a lifelong classical music lover, or new to classical music.
 It doesn't matter.
 All we ask is that you come curious and ready to listen closely.
 No musical or artistic training is needed!

-Each episode starts with a mini-documentary presented by British conductor Jonathan Berman, who is known for his jargon-free and cross-artform approach to sharing complex ideas with all audiences.
+Each episode starts with a short talk by British conductor Jonathan Berman, who is known for his jargon-free and cross-artform approach to sharing complex ideas with all audiences.
 He draws on examples in visual art and sculpture and points out musical details you might not have noticed before.
 Together, you'll discover nuances that bring the music to life.
 If you don't have any artistic or musical training, don't worry!
 It's not needed.

 1. Johannes Brahms.
 Intermezzo Op.
 117 No. 1